Fleur de Lis Hotel: History

-Parts of the building date back to the 13th century.
-It is recorded that Charles Dickens stayed there and took his meals in the coffee room overlooking High Street.

-As a hotel, the Fleur de Lis Hotel had single and double bedrooms, and a bar and restaurant that served breakfast, lunch, afternoon tea, and dinner.
-It was advertised as close to a cathedral, railway stations, and a general post office.

 The hotel is mentioned as early as 1376.
 In the back of the building was a livery stable and the Fleur de Lis tap, which can be dated to 1372.
 An engraving from 1808 on a post card shows the 13th century windows in the courtyard of the hotel with carved corbels.
 The same corbels can be seen in a 1895 photograph that show the back of the building next to The Cherry Tree Freehouse pub on 10 White Horse Lane.

-Thomas Paramore, Esquire of Monkton, Kent said in his will of 1637, that he gave his dwelling called "the Fleur de luce in Canterbury, to his nephew Thomas Paramore, on condition that he paid to the mayor and aldermen 100 pounds and the same to be lent to five poor shopkeepers of the city."